Special feature: Easily understand air pollution

 By changing our consumption habits quickly, France could meet the objectives set by the WHO, World Health Organization by 2030, which is far from currently being the case.

-• Opt for low-consumption vehicles: as you will discover in our article on free-floating electric scooters, responsible solutions are gradually emerging.
+• Opt for vehicles that consume little: as you will discover in our article on free floating electric scooters, responsible solutions are gradually emerging.

-• Minimize car use by opting for carpooling and public transport.
+• Minimize car use by opting for carpooling and public transportation.

-• Reduce the need for transportation at source by opting for telecommuting.
+• Reduce the need for transportation at source by opting for teleworking.

 • Prefer recycled products and opt for selective sorting.